iliaschat/hass-dockered/tool-stack/README.md

 1. Navigate to this directory: `cd <hass-dockered>/tool-stack`
 2. Start the stack using the `.env` file from the parent folder: `docker-compose --env-file ../.env up -d`
 3. Access services:
+   - Caddy (reverse proxy): `https://localhost` (or your domain)
    - deCONZ: `http://localhost:8080`
    - Mosquitto: Ports 1883 (MQTT) and 9001 (WebSocket)
    - Duplicati: `http://localhost:8200`
-   - Certbot: Runs in the background to obtain certificates; no direct web access.
 4. Stop the stack: `docker-compose down`

 ## Configuration

-- **certbot**: Configured via command-line arguments; certificates stored in `./config/letsencrypt` and `./config/certbot`; uses standalone mode for domain validation.
+- **reverse-proxy-caddy**: Configured via `./config/caddy/Caddyfile`; handles SSL certificates automatically; data and config persist in volumes.
 - **deconz**: Uses host networking; Zigbee device mapped to `/dev/ttyUSB0`; config stored in `./config/deconz`.
 - **mosquitto**: Uses host networking; config, data, and logs in `./config/mosquitto`.
 - **duplicati**: Config in `./config/duplicati`; backs up `./config/hass_config`; uses host networking.
-- Networks: Uses `hass-network` for Certbot.
+- Networks: Uses `docker-network` for Caddy and `hass-network` as an alternative.

 ## Troubleshooting

 - Check logs: `docker-compose logs [service_name]`
-- Ensure environment variables are set correctly for Certbot and Duplicati.
+- Ensure environment variables are set correctly.
-- For Certbot SSL issues, verify domain ownership and email; certificates are renewed automatically if the container runs periodically.
 - For deCONZ, verify Zigbee USB device access and permissions.
+- For Caddy SSL issues, check domain configuration and email for Let's Encrypt.
 - For Mosquitto, ensure ports are not conflicting and ACLs are configured if needed.
 - For Duplicati, verify encryption key and backup destinations.